RHP Jeff Mandel became the first Baylor pitcher to record 10 strikeouts in a game since June 12, 2005.

 Feb.
 18, 2007

 Baylor (4-3) and Stephen F. Austin (2-7) pitchers combined for 25 strikeouts, a Baylor Ballpark record for a nine-inning game and the third-highest single-game total regardless of innings in the facility's nine-year history.
-Baylor and Oral Roberts combined for 33 strikeouts in a 16-inning affair in 2000, and Baylor and Texas combined for 26 strikeouts in a 13-inning game last season.
+Baylor and Oral Roberts combined for 33 strikeouts in a 16-inning affair in 2000, and Baylor and

 The Bears also improved to 19-2 when playing for a three-game sweep at Baylor Ballpark.
 Baylor has won 13 consecutive such games.
 The Bears' last series finale loss after winning the first two games of a three-game series at home was March 4, 2001, a 5-4 10-inning loss to Missouri.